University Presidents Portraits

 Herman Knapp

-Herman Knapp was born in Vermont to Seaman A. and Maria Elizabeth Hotchkiss Knapp.
-Seaman Knapp became the second President of the College (1883-1884).
 Herman Knapp graduated from Iowa State College in scientific agriculture, and served as secretary to the president, director of agriculture, treasurer, registrar, and purchasing agent and business manager.
 From 1926-1927 he was acting president of Iowa State College until the appointment of President R. M. Hughes.
-The State University of Iowa awarded Herman Knapp an honorary doctor of laws degree.
+The State University of Iowa awarded Herman Knapp an honorary Doctor of Laws degree.

 Raymond M. Hughes

-During his time at Iowa State, Dr. Hughes guided the college through the difficult Depression years, he brought Iowa State into a more harmonious relationship with sister institutions in the state system; promoted the enrichment of technical curricula; broadened research to focus on problems involving interdivisional efforts; established several research and service supporting agencies, most notably the Statistical Laboratory; began the College Art Committee and fostered the development of art on campus; and instituted the development of placement and student counseling services.
-Hughes also began the longstanding tradition of commissioning Iowa State portraits of presidents, deans, and faculty that today is the foundation for the Presidential Portrait Collection and the Iowa State Portrait Collection.
+During his time at Iowa State, Dr. Hughes guided the college through the difficult Depression years, he brought Iowa State into a more harmonious relationship with sister institutions in the state system; promoted the enrichment of technical curricula; broadened research to focus on problems involving interdivisional efforts; established several research and service supporting agencies, most notably the Statistical Laboratory; and instituted the development of placement and student counseling services.

 Charles E. Friley

-A Louisiana native, Friley graduated from Texas A & M, did advanced work in educational administration at Columbia University and the University of Chicago, then returned to his alma mater, where he became founding dean of the school's science division.
-Coming to Iowa State in 1932 as dean of industrial science, he evidenced his administrative abilities in an effective revision and expansion of the division's instructional and research programs.
-He became president after five months as acting president.
-His 17-year term was the longest of Iowa State's first 11 presidents, and spanned higher education's most turbulent era, from the closing phase of the Depression through World War II and into the post-war "educational revolution."
+Charles E. Friley succeeded Dr. Raymond M. Hughes as president of Iowa State in 1936 after serving as interim for five months.
+His seventeen year term was the longest of Iowa State's first eleven presidents, and spanned higher education's most turbulent era, from the closing phase of the Depression through World War II and into the post-war "educational revolution."
 It was an administration characterized by emergency efforts, the most notable among them Iowa State's participation in the Manhattan (atomic research) project.
 Friley was directly responsible for Iowa State's establishment of the nation's first educationally-owned and operated television station.

 James H. Hilton